Disclosure: We may earn a commission from links on this page. Learn more.

 Q: Is Proton really private in 2026?

 A: Proton is a privacy-first ecosystem under Swiss jurisdiction.
-It protects emails, files, and logins securely, but some metadata can still exist because online services need limited technical data to work.
+It protects emails, files, logins, and some communication tools with strong privacy features, but some metadata and account data can still exist because online services need limited technical data to work.

 Q: Does Proton VPN keep logs?

 A: Proton VPN says it follows a no-log policy.
-It is built for more private internet use, but you should still compare speed, server coverage, and bandwidth if streaming or travel matters most.
+It is built for more private internet use, but users should still compare speed, server coverage, and bandwidth if streaming or travel matters most.

 Q: Is Proton Mail safer than Gmail or Outlook?